Skip to main content

 monetization76 negative mentions

-The monetization strategy of the game has drawn significant criticism from users, who express a strong preference for ads over the paywall that blocks access to the latter half of the game.
-Many players feel that requiring a payment to continue after enjoying a free experience is disrespectful and a cash grab, suggesting that incorporating ads would be a more acceptable way to generate revenue while allowing full access to the game.
-Overall, the consensus is that while the absence of ads is appreciated, the forced in-app purchases detract from the overall enjoyment and accessibility of the game.
+The monetization strategy of the game has drawn significant criticism from users, who express a strong preference for ads over the current paywall that blocks access to the latter half of the game.
+Many players feel that requiring in-app purchases to continue playing is a cash grab, arguing that the game should either be fully free with ads or allow for optional purchases for cosmetic items instead.
+Overall, the consensus is that the abrupt paywall detracts from the enjoyment of the game, and a more ad-based model would be more acceptable.

 • “I understand that companies need to make money, and I am grateful that there are no ads, but perhaps you could change it so you can finish all the levels for free, but some items like costumes and eggs cost real money.”